jaeyeun97/MusicalStyleTransfer/dissertation/index.md

 	\vec{w}_{i_{t+1}} = \vec{w}_{i_{t}} + \lambda \frac{\partial \mathcal{L}(\vec{w})}{\partial \vec{w}_i} \label{eq:opt}
 \end{equation}

-Other mechanisms for iteratively updating weights for loss minimizations do exists.
+Other mechanisms for iteratively updating weights for loss minimizations exist.
 The Adam optimizer, for example, is a popular choice for optimizing deep neural networks.
 The authors of Adam claim that:

 > The method is straightforward to implement, is computationally efficient, has little memory requirements, is invariant to diagonal rescaling of the gradients, and is well suited for problems that are large in terms of data and/or parameters.
-The method is also appropriate for non-stationary objectives and problems with very noisy and/or sparse gradients. [@adam]
+The method is also appropriate for non-stationary objectives and problems with very noisy and/or sparse gradients. [@Kingma2015AdamAM]

 These characteristics make it a popular choice for training complex networks.
 We will also be using the Adam optimizer for this project.